Ultrasound Whole Abdomen

 - To investigate the cause of abdominal swelling or bloating and detect fluid buildup (ascites) in the abdominal cavity.

-- To detect the presence of cysts, tumors, or other abnormal growth inside the abdomen.
+- To find out cysts, tumors, or other abnormal growth inside the abdomen.

-- To safely monitor the health of the fetus and the mother during pregnancy.
+- For safe monitoring of the fetus and the mother during pregnancy

 What does Ultrasound Whole Abdomen measure?